ros-workshop/course/ros-installation.md

 </details>

-## Live USB
+## Bootable "Live" USB

+An empty memory stick (>16 GB, USB 3.0) is required:

 Set Up Bootable USB
 <details><summary>Installation guide</summary>
-1. Download the Bionic ISO image with Melodic desktop full installed here -> https://drive.google.com/drive/folders/1qnYpG7GZATu9GLbctysO56Sh4IkWvczT?usp=sharing
+1. Download the Bionic ISO image with Melodic desktop full installed here ->

 2. Plug USB 3.0 into your device
 3. Create the bootable disk
-      Windows - Utility program DiskPart
+      - Windows - Utility program DiskPart
-      Ubuntu – Startup Disk Creator
+      - Ubuntu – Startup Disk Creator
-      Mac – Disk Creator
+      - Mac – Disk Creator
 4. Plug USB into device you wish to live boot
 5. Follow these instructions to live boot -> https://www.acronis.com/en-au/articles/usb-boot/

 </details>

 ## Dual-boot

-***Second WARNING***
+***WARNING***
-Backups of your computer should be completed before attempting any dual-boot installations as it is very easy to accidentally damage or delete all data on your laptop.
+Make sure you have a current backup of your computer before attempting any dual-boot installations as it is very easy to accidentally damage or delete all data on your laptop.
 And a reminder "Format" means to totally erase a disk.

 <details><summary>Installation guide</summary>
   Installation will vary depending on your intended device.